Nhtoi/Allerfence/README.md

     If a meal doesnt contain a list of ingredients, then custoemr is warned that their food may contain food allergen.

-We have placed the image indicating teh groupm members responsibilties in an images folder in this repo.
+We have placed the image indicating the group members responsibilties in an images folder in this repo.